pivot-access-ltd/bma-offline-docs/originals/commission-machines.md

 maas $PROFILE machines accept-all
 ```

-You have the option of setting some parameters to change how commission runs:
+You have the option of setting some parameters to change how commissioning runs:

-* `enable_ssh`: Optional integer.
+1. `enable_ssh`: Optional integer.
 Controls whether to enable SSH for the commissioning environment using the user's SSH key(s).
 '1' == True, '0' == False.
 Roughly equivalent to the **Allow SSH access and prevent machine powering off** in the web UI.

-* `skip_bmc_config`: Optional integer.
+2. `skip_bmc_config`: Optional integer.
 Controls whether to skip re-configuration of the BMC for IPMI based machines.
 '1' == True, '0' == False.

-* `skip_networking`: Optional integer.
+3. `skip_networking`: Optional integer.
 Controls whether to skip re-configuring the networking on the machine after the commissioning has completed.
 '1' == True, '0' == False.
 Roughly equivalent to **Retain network configuration** in the web UI.

-* `skip_storage`: Optional integer.
+4. `skip_storage`: Optional integer.
 Controls hether to skip re-configuring the storage on the machine after the commissioning has completed.
 '1' == True, '0' == False.
 Roughly equivalent to **Retain storage configuration** in the web UI.

-* `commissioning_scripts`: Optional string.
+5. `commissioning_scripts`: Optional string.
 A comma seperated list of commissioning script names and tags to be run.
 By default all custom commissioning scripts are run.
 Built-in commissioning scripts always run.
 Selecting 'update_firmware' or 'configure_hba' will run firmware updates or configure HBA's on matching machines.

-* `testing_scripts`: Optional string.
+6. `testing_scripts`: Optional string.
 A comma seperated list of testing script names and tags to be run.
 By default all tests tagged 'commissioning' will be run.
 Set to 'none' to disable running tests.

-* `parameters`: Optional string.
+7. `parameters`: Optional string.
 Scripts selected to run may define their own parameters.
 These parameters may be passed using the parameter name.
 Optionally a parameter may have the script name prepended to have that parameter only apply to that specific script.

 snap-2-7-cli snap-2-8-cli snap-2-9-cli deb-2-7-cli deb-2-8-cli deb-2-9-cli -->